Category Archives: Eswatini (Swaziland) Royals

 Sobhuza, on the right, arrives in London in 1953 to attend the coronation of Queen Elizabeth II

 Sobhuza was quite influential in the events leading to Swaziland’s independence.
 He rejected the constitution proposed by the British government, in which he would become a constitutional monarch.
 Instead, Sobhuza formed the Imbokodvo National Movement, a political party, which contested and won all seats in the 1967 pre-independence elections.
 In 1967, when Swaziland was given direct rule, Sobhuza was once again recognized as King of Swaziland.
 Swaziland received complete independence from the United Kingdom on September 6, 1968.
-Following the elections of 1973, the constitution of Swaziland was suspended by King Sobhuza II who thereafter ruled the country by decree until he died in 1982.
+Following the elections of 1973, the constitution of Swaziland was suspended by King Sobhuza II who ruled the country by decree until he died in 1982.

 Despite being an absolute monarch, Sobhuza was able to blend traditional tribal customs with strategies to manage economic and social change in Swaziland.
-In 1978, a new constitution was adopted which provided for a tribal mode of rule involving an electoral college of eighty members chosen by forty local tribal councils.
+In 1978, a new constitution was adopted providing for a tribal mode of rule involving an electoral college of eighty members chosen by forty local tribal councils.
 Much of Swaziland’s and natural resources were originally owned by non-Swazi interests were brought under Swazi control during Sobhuza’s reign.

 Embed from Getty Images